-Answer: Like I explained above in Pressure & Release, this is because you are applying pressure to an area right beside your bladder, which in turn puts pressure on your bladder.
-Additionally you will be squirting from your urethra which is the same place you pee from, hence the very similar feeling.
+Answer: As I explained above in Pressure & Release, this is because you are applying pressure to an area right beside your bladder, which in turn puts pressure on your bladder.
+Additionally, you will be squirting from your urethra which is the same place you pee from, hence the very similar feeling.

 Just ignore this natural feeling and keep going.
-If you are still worried, then try to make yourself squirt in the shower and you will see that the smell and texture of the fluid you ejaculate is not the same as pee.
-Remember that the fluid that comes out is from the Skene’s gland, not the bladder.
+If you are still worried, then try to make yourself squirt in the shower, and you will see that the smell and texture of the fluid you ejaculate is not the same as pee.
+Remember that the liquid that comes out is from the Skene’s gland, not the bladder.

 Question: No matter what I try, I can’t squirt.
 What should I do?